sf-wdi-22-23/angular-ui-router-lab/README.md

 </div>
 ```

 Can you get it working now that you know how to grab the correct `id`?
-What method (*hint: HTTP verb*) could **get** you that specific wine?
-How would you display only that individual wine? *hint: how did you display the greeting on your wines#index page?*
+What method could **get** you that specific wine?
+How would you display only that individual wine? *hint: $scope*

 ### Stretch: Prettify || More Routing
 Go crazy.
 Use Bootstrap to make a fancy index and show page, listing out all the wine info, and showing an image for each of them.